bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 coding contact information and calendar events, however there are
 <a href="http://schema.org/docs/schemas.html"
 rel="noopener noreferrer" target="_blank">encoding models</a> for products,
-reviews, and more.
+reviews, and more.</p>

-One example of microdata at work is within Google, where microdata is interpreted and used within search results to display more relevant data.
+<p>One example of microdata at work is within Google, where microdata is
+interpreted and used within search results to display more relevant data.
 Often performing a search for a business location yields the address and sub sequential contact information within the results.
-Chances are this information is being pulled from microdata written on an existing website.
+Chances are this information is being pulled from microdata written on an existing website.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 16. google microdata (181) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">